Confidence and supply: New Zealand

 In New Zealand, confidence and supply arrangements are common due to the MMP system used in the country.
 The parties providing confidence and supply have a more prominent role than in other countries, with MPs from the support parties often being appointed to ministerial portfolios outside of Cabinet.
 New Zealand codified the procedures it used to form these Governments in its Cabinet Manual.

 John Key's National Party administration formed a minority government in 2008 thanks to a confidence-and-supply agreement with the ACT, United Future and the Māori Party.
 A similar arrangement in 2005 had led to Helen Clark's Labour Party forming a coalition government with the Progressive Party, with support on confidence and supply from New Zealand First and United Future.
-After the 2011, 2014 elections, National re-entered confidence-and-supply agreements with United Future, the ACT Party, and the Māori Party.
+Following the 2011, 2014 elections, National re-entered confidence-and-supply agreements with United Future, the ACT Party, and the Māori Party.
 In 2017, despite National winning more votes than Labour in the election, New Zealand First chose to enter coalition with Labour to help them change the government, with support on confidence and supply from the left-wing Green Party.

+Sweden

+After the 2022 elections, the right-wing parliamentary faction consisting of the Sweden Democrats, Moderate Party, Christian Democrats, and Liberals won a slim majority of 176 out of 349 seats in the Riksdag (Swedish Parliament).
+Following a month of negotiations, the Tidö Agreement was signed between the parties.
+Along with a list of common reforms, the agreement stipulates the parties' intention to govern as a coalition, with the confidence and supply from the Sweden Democrats.

+Some European Union lawmakers criticised the centre-right and the Moderate Party in particular, as a member of the European People's Party, for allying with the far-right, as did Swedish opposition leaders.